Maryland Department of Health is investigating cases of individuals who have

 Symptoms of Vaping-Associated Lung Injury

-Patients report using e-cigarettes or vaping in the weeks or months prior to the onset of symptoms.
-Respiratory symptoms reported include: shortness of breath, chest pain, pain on breathing, wheezing, coughing, and coughing up blood.
+These injuries often seem like pneumonia, but they are not caused by an infectious disease, and they do not improve with antibiotics.
+Respiratory symptoms reported include: shortness of breath, chest pain, pain on breathing, and cough.
 Other symptoms reported by many patients include: fever, chills, nausea, weight loss, vomiting, diarrhea, or abdominal pain.

-Detailed descriptions of this illness, and clinical guidance that may aid identification, can be found in recent publications in the New England Journal of Medicine and Morbidity and Mortality Weekly Report, and in additional clinical publications listed below in Guidance for clinicians.
+Detailed descriptions of this illness, and clinical guidance that may aid identification, can be found in recent publications in the New England Journal of Medicine and Morbidity and Mortality Weekly Report, and in additional clinical publications listed below in Guidance for Clinicians.
+The criteria used by the Maryland Department of Health to identify cases for tracking purposes is found at CDC's website.

 Q: If I only use Juul or other nicotine products, am I completely safe from lung injury?

-A: No product has been confirmed safe.
-About one out of every ten people identified as developing lung injury after vaping report vaping only nicotine.
-Additionally, there are other known and unknown health risks associated with using e-cigarettes or vaping nicotine, including risk of addiction - the best choice for your health is to not vape nicotine, and not smoke or use any tobacco product.
+A: No. About one out of every six people identified as developing lung injury after vaping report vaping only nicotine.
+Additionally, there are other known and unknown health risks associated with using e-cigarettes or vaping nicotine, including risk of addiction.
+The best choice for your health is to not vape nicotine, and not smoke or use any tobacco product.

 Q: I want to quit using e-cigarettes and vaping but, I can't.
 What should I do?